seanpmorgan/community/rfcs/20181214-move-to-addons.md

 | solvers | ALL | Pending community interest to maintain |
 | integrate | ALL | Pending community interest to maintain |

-### Code that will not be copied from tf.contrib to addons
+### Code that will not be copied from tf.contrib to addons and hence would not be available in either of tf.contrib or addons

 | Module (tf.contrib)     | Class/Function   | Rationale                               |
 |:----------------------- |:----------- |:------------------------------------ |